Clustering under Perturbation Resilience: Notation and Preliminaries

 \section{Notation and Preliminaries}

-{ -2mm} In a clustering instance, we are given a set $S$ of $n$ points in a finite metric space, and we denote $d: S \times S \rightarrow \mathbb{R}_{\geq 0}$ as the distance function. $\Phi$ denotes the objective function over a partition of $S$ into $k < n$ clusters which we want to optimize over the metric, ie.\ $\Phi$ assigns a score to every clustering.
-The optimal clustering w.r.t.\ $\Phi$ is denoted as $\mathcal{C} = \{C_1,C_2,\dots, C_k\}$, and its cost is denoted as $\mathcal{OPT}$.
+In a clustering instance, we are given a set $S$ of $n$ points in a finite metric space, and we denote $d: S \times S \rightarrow \mathbb{R}_{\geq 0}$ as the distance function. $\Phi$ denotes the objective function over a partition of $S$ into $k < n$ clusters which we want to optimize over the metric, that is, $\Phi$ assigns a score to every clustering.
+The optimal clustering with respect to $\Phi$ is denoted as $\mathcal{C} = \{C_1,C_2,\dots, C_k\}$, and its cost is denoted as $\mathcal{OPT}$.
 The core concept we study in this paper is the perturbation resilience notion introduced by~\cite{BL}.
 Formally: